Best Marketing Attribution Tools 2025: ROI Tracking & Analytics

 Channel Coverage

-Segment pulls together customer data from email, social media, websites, and mobile platforms, ensuring consistent messaging across all touchpoints.
+Segment pulls together customer data from email, YouTube, websites, and mobile platforms, ensuring consistent messaging across all touchpoints.
 It leverages this data to guide customer journeys through channels like email, SMS, WhatsApp, and push notifications.
 The results speak for themselves: a 3x boost in offline purchases for one company, a 33% drop in cost per conversion for another, and a 70% increase in revenue after just three months of a customer messaging pilot program [20].

 "As our business grows, it has become increasingly important to understand how online spend influences offline behavior, which Facebook and Segment have made possible." - Micky Onvural, Co-President [20]